Are Cockapoos Healthy?

 - Loss of muscle mass in the thighs from non-use

-To prevent hip dysplasia, many breeders have the mother and father dog’s hips X-rayed and certified by the Orthopedic Foundation for Animals before breeding.
+To prevent this, many cockapoo puppy breeders have the mother and father dog’s hips X-rayed and certified by the Orthopedic Foundation for Animals before breeding.
 Seek out these breeders to purchase your Cockapoo puppies from as it will help prevent cockapoo medical issues in the future.

 Signs of Intervertebral Disc Disease